 As family law solicitors dealing in the area of forced marriages, we are able to help you to obtain a Forced Marriage Protection Order.
 In cases where the individual involved is unable or too fearful to attend Court, it may be possible for someone else to obtain the Order on their behalf.

-It should be noted that currently, the act of forced marriage is itself not illegal.
-Often it is the acts that surround the victims of forced marriages, including assault, kidnapping, abduction, imprisonment, rape, and the breaking of any court order that has been put in place to prevent a forced marriage occurring, are criminal offences.
+Since June 2014, forcing someone to marry against their will has been a criminal offence.
+Also, the acts that surround the victims of forced marriages, including assault, kidnapping, abduction, imprisonment, rape, and the breaking of any court order that has been put in place to prevent a forced marriage occurring, are criminal offences.

 Victims of forced marriage are often extremely vulnerable, and the extreme violence and threats they are subject to can put their life in danger.